timboisvert/cocoscout/plan-groupsAndEnsembles.prompt.md

 - No hover preview or inline member display

 #### Availability Management
+- Availability page shows separate sections for each entity (personal + each group)
+- "Your Availability" section for personal availability
+- "[Group Name]'s Availability" section for each group with write access
 - Groups declare availability independently of member availability
-- No warnings about member conflicts
+- No warnings about member conflicts between personal and group schedules
 - Anyone with write access can manage group availability
-- Group availability shown on show/event lists
+- Calendar view shows all events (personal + groups) on same calendar
+- Events visually distinguished by small profile photo/icon of the entity
+- Both personal and group availability displayed when viewing shows/events
 - Individual member availability irrelevant when group is cast

 ### Questionnaires